kubeflow/website/content/en/docs/components/central-dash/customizing-menu.md

 ```

 In this case, you can configure the central dashboard as below.
-`{ns}` is replace by the namespace when the user open the dashboard.
+`{ns}` should be replaced by the namespace when the user open the dashboard.

 ```
 apiVersion: v1